Bioconductor/bioconductor.org/content/help/faq.md

     Please wait...
     Warning message:
     In getDependencies(pkgs, dependencies, available, lib) :
-      package ‘GeneRfold’ is not available
+      package 'GeneRfold' is not available

 Visiting the list of [package home pages][home-pages] shows that the package was not available on Windows, the platform on